Miller Avenue Improvements Project

 Skip Navigation LinksHome » Departments » Engineering » Miller Avenue Improvements Project

-Miller Avenue, from downtown to Maple Road, will undergo construction in two phases to address both utility and transportation needs.
+Miller Avenue, from downtown to Maple Road, will undergo construction in two phases for both utility and transportation work.

 • In 2025, during the second phase, from First to Maple, road will be reconfigured to improve biking, walking and mass transit options as well as installing measures to reduce vehicle speeds.